 Green Cultured Cannabis College/Cannabis Training University (or any type of cannabis college): Look, your online degree from a cannabis college is worth and will continue to remain worth diddly squat.
 You do not need a cannabis college degree to enter or be successful within the industry but you might need a college degree or some sort of vocation.
 Don’t fall for this.
 Spend the money you would have wasted on bullshit powerpoint presentations on business management night classes at your local community college instead.

-For a great article that lists other worthwhile and not-so worthwhile cannabis affiliate programs click this link here.
+I have a more comprehensive list of the best and worst cannabis affiliate programs if you click this link here.
 Got questions?
 Feel free to ask them in the comment section (or leave them in my inbox) and I’ll answer them as soon as I can!

 CANNABIS BRAND AMBASSADOR PROGRAMS in the US

 If you live in the great state of California there are a few cannabis companies that will pay you good money to bring them clientele.
 I haven’t done much research on the Canadian market, but if you’re reading this and you happen to be one of our northern cousins I’m fairly confident there are similar programs in your country too:

 Eaze: By far the most profitable of all the companies I will list, Eaze has some serious tech dollars helping keep it on the tip of millennial tongues when it comes to cannabis service.
 That doesn’t mean you still can’t cop from your plug, it’s just that they’re probably getting their weed from Eaze too.